-Certain restricted stock grants are made to management each December under the Stock Plan based on the achievement of certain annual financial performance and other criteria achieved during the previous fiscal year ("Performance Awards").
+Certain restricted stock grants are made to management each December under the Stock Plans based on the achievement of certain annual financial performance and other criteria achieved during the previous fiscal year ("Performance Awards").
 The performance grants are based on a percentage of the employee's base salary divided by the stock price on the grant date once the performance criteria has been met, and generally vest over a two-year period as service is provided.
-During December 2021, 2020 and 2019, there were no Performance Awards of restricted stock granted for fiscal year 2021, 2020 or 2019 performance because the financial performance and other criteria were not met.
+During December 2022, 79,972 shares of common stock with a per share price of \$13.19 were granted to management under the Stock Plan for fiscal year 2022 performance, resulting in total compensation expense of approximately \$1,055,000, with \$365,000 recognized in the fiscal year ended October 31, 2022 and the balance to be recognized over the next two years as the shares vest.
+During December 2021 and 2020, there were no Performance Awards of restricted stock granted for fiscal year 2021 or 2020 performance because the financial performance and other criteria were not met.